terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-market.md

 ### MsgSwap

 A `MsgSwap` transaction denotes the `Trader`'s intent to swap their balance of `OfferCoin` for a new denomination `AskDenom`.
-Terra<>Terra swaps incur gas and the Tobin tax, Terra<>Luna swaps incur gas and a spread fee.
+Terra<>Terra swaps incur gas and the Tobin tax, and Terra<>Luna swaps incur gas and a spread fee.

 ```go
 // MsgSwap contains a swap request